caldi99/Computer-Vision-Project/README.md

 Notice that : the mentioned problem was encountered with opencv version 4.5.x compiled from source and also version 4.6.0 pre-compiled for C++, while, the opencv version of python used was 4.6.0

-Therefore, the pre-computed masks for the testset (https://drive.google.com/drive/folders/1ORmMRRxfLHGLKgqHG-1PKx1ZUCIAJYoa?usp=sharing)can be downloaded from : TODO ADD LINK, as mentioned [here](#segment-hands-on-images)
+Therefore, the pre-computed masks for the testset (https://drive.google.com/drive/folders/1ORmMRRxfLHGLKgqHG-1PKx1ZUCIAJYoa?usp=sharing)can be downloaded from : https://drive.google.com/file/d/1SA8AVeyaTzi3CyLQsq_KO6FPdi2RWbMj/view?usp=sharing , as mentioned [here](#segment-hands-on-images)

 ### Dataset